Get

 Before Getting Started

 It’s common and normal to feel guilt after putting a beloved cat to sleep.
 After the loss of a loved one, it feels as if the world has fallen apart.
-It’s hard to accept, and your mind starts looking for explanations, which becomes self-critical and can easily lead to feelings of guilt.
+It’s hard to accept, and your mind starts looking for explanations, which can become self-critical and can easily lead to feelings of guilt.

 Some pet parents feel guilty because they think they may have euthanized their companion too soon, and others feel guilty for not putting their pets to sleep earlier and feel responsible for causing them to suffer.